Author’s Note: We updated this post to put our three newest Instagram growth hacks first. Jump to the classic tactics

 Several companies big and small are now using their own unique hashtags to curate content related to specific products, sponsored events, or recurring content.
 Brands and influencers also use hashtags to run contests, host AMA sessions, and to share user-created content.

-Creating and using a branding hashtag seems pretty straightforward, but there are some general “Do’s and Don’ts” you should abide by.
+Creating and using a branding hashtag seems pretty straightforward, but this Instagram growth hack has some general “Do’s and Don’ts” you should abide by.
 Check out our short guide on how to correctly use hashtags to learn more!

 Pro Tip: For a larger reach, include both relevant and branded hashtags in your Instagram Stories.
 If you have a brick and mortar location, or if you want to target potential customers around a specific location, tag your location in Instagram Stories as well!
 This will increase the likelihood of your content being featured in a public location or hashtag story.